Kudur-Enlil

 Kudur-Enlil, rendered in cuneiform as Ku-dur dEN.LÍL (c.
-1254–1246 BC short chronology), “son of Enlil,” was the 26th king of the 3rd or Kassite dynasty of Babylon.
+1254–1246 BC short chronology), "son of Enlil," was the 26th king of the 3rd or Kassite dynasty of Babylon.
 He reigned into his ninth year, as attested in contemporary economic tablets.
 His relationship with his predecessor and successor is uncertain and does not appear in contemporary inscriptions.
-The personal name “Marduk is king of the gods” first appears during his reign marking the deity’s ascendancy to the head of the pantheon.
+The personal name "Marduk is king of the gods" first appears during his reign marking the deity"s ascendancy to the head of the pantheon.

 Biography

 He succeeded Kadašman-Enlil II and was possibly the first Kassite king to have a wholly Babylonian name, or one containing an Elamite derived word, from kudurru, which might be middle Assyrian.
 Although the Babylonian King List A records him as son of Kadašman-Enlil, it is a late source and no contemporary inscriptions exist which support this contention.
 It has been suggested that he may in fact have been the brother of Kadašman-Enlil, as his predecessor ascended the throne as a child and ruled perhaps nine years.

 A daughter of Babylon was married into the Hittite royal family, possibly to Tudhaliya IV, a younger son of Ḫattušili III who went on to succeed him.
 This would have been a daughter or sister of Kudur-Enlil and the news elicited contempt from Ramesses II, king of Egypt, who apparently no longer regarded Babylon significant.
-Pudu-Ḫepa, the Hittite queen, replied in a letter, ‘If you say ‘‘the king of Babylon is not a Great King’’, then you do not know the status of Babylon’.
+Pudu-Ḫepa, the Hittite queen, replied in a letter, "If you say "the king of Babylon is not a Great King", then you do not know the status of Babylon".

+A large inscribed stone, of unusual provenance, was photographed and then lost in Kermānšāh province Iran.
+It read "One talent, correct (weight), of Rabâ-ša-Adad, ša rēši (official) of Šagarakti-Šuriaš, son of Ku⸣dur-Enlil, king of the world".
+This would indicate that paternity of this ruler.